New world order (politics): Historical usage

 The phrase "new world order" was explicitly used in connection with Woodrow Wilson's global zeitgeist during the period just after World War I during the formation of the League of Nations.
 "The war to end all wars" had been a powerful catalyst in international politics, and many felt the world could simply no longer operate as it once had.
 World War I had been justified not only in terms of U.S. national interest, but in moral terms—to "make the world safe for democracy".
-After the war, Wilson argued for a new world order which transcended traditional great power politics, instead emphasizing collective security, democracy and self-determination.
+After the war, Wilson argued for a new world order which transcended traditional great power politics, emphasizing collective security, democracy and self-determination instead.
 However, the United States Senate rejected membership of the League of Nations, which Wilson believed to be the key to a new world order.
 Senator Henry Cabot Lodge argued that American policy should be based on human nature "as it is, not as it ought to be".
 Nazi activist and future German leader Adolf Hitler also used the term in 1928.